 Me at the Palace of Versace – where due to poor planning, I didn’t get a discount

-Having a location independent business has led me to live in Munich, Germany for almost 6 years so far!
+Having a location independent business has led me to live in Munich, Germany for over 8 years so far.

 I’d love to hear what your tips are for travelling more for less money!
 Let me know in the comments below!